Frequently Asked Questions

 Image Description: A person is typing on a computer while sitting on a couch.
 They have brown skin, mid-length dark curly hair, and are wearing a colorful scarf.
 On top of the photo are the words “Frequently Asked Questions.”

 We get many questions from clients and participants of our workshops and other events.
-Here is a brief list of frequently asked questions.
+Here is a brief list of frequently asked questions, with answers below.
 If your question isn’t answered here, please check out our upcoming offerings and don’t hesitate to reach out.

 What are your favorite picture books for young children on race and/or anti-racism?